Diabetes 101

 In all three trials, almost half of the individuals achieved remission, which was sustained for at least one year.
 Those who had a better chance of reversing type 2 diabetes included individuals who [4]:

 Remember, these are just a few characteristics based on three studies and should not discourage you from trying to reverse diabetes if you do not share these attributes.
-It's also important to note that while weight may play a role in the development of type 2 diabetes, it's not the only contributor to this condition.
-Genetics and other lifestyle factors can play a role as well.
-More research is needed to examine diabetes reversal beyond just weight loss.
+It’s also important to note that while weight may play a role in the development of type 2 diabetes, it’s not the only contributor to this condition.
+Genetics and other lifestyle factors can also play a role.
+More research is needed to examine diabetes reversal beyond weight loss alone.

-In our Reversing T2D 10-Week Program, we have witnessed a diverse range of people reverse type 2 diabetes through a combination of both diet and exercise modifications, with and without weight loss.
+In our 6-Week Perfect Blood Sugar Challenge, we have witnessed a diverse range of people reverse type 2 diabetes through a combination of both diet and exercise modifications, with and without weight loss.

 To read real stories, check out our testimonials page.